HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-12-continuous-releases.md

 ---

 If you watch [the Hypothesis changelog][changelog], you'll notice the rate of releases sped up dramatically in 2017.
-We released 113 different versions, sometimes multiple times a day.
+We released over a hundred different versions, sometimes multiple times a day.

 This is all thanks to our continuous release process.
-We've completely automated the process of releasing, so every pull request that changes code gets a new release.
+We've completely automated the process of releasing, so every pull request that changes code gets a new release, without any human input.
 In this post, I'll explain how our continuous releases work, and why we find it so useful.

 [changelog]: https://hypothesis.readthedocs.io/en/latest/changes.html